 Abstract

-The ongoing COVID-19 contagious disease occurred by SARS-CoV-2 has disrupted global public health, businesses, and economics due to widespread infection, with 43.7 million confirmed cases and 1.17 million deaths in 218 countries as of April 15, 2022.
+The ongoing COVID-19 contagious disease occurred by SARS-CoV-2 has disrupted global public health, businesses, and economics due to widespread infection, with 513.09 million confirmed cases and 6.23 million deaths in 218 countries as of April 30, 2022.
 To control the rapid spreading of SARS-CoV-2, it is crucial to determine the potential determinants such as meteorological factors and their role.
-The study aims to investigate the association of COVID-19 rCFR (Case Fatality Rate) with meteorological parameters and to predict their role of in the transmission of COVID-19 using Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), and Automatic forecasting time-series model (Prophet) model.
-The association between the rCFR and meteorological factors was investigated by beta regression models.
-The required data was collected for eight administrative division of Bangladesh from January 25, 2021 to January 25, 2022 from available online servers.
+The goal of this study was to look at how COVID-19 cases and deaths changed over time in Bangladesh using Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), Auto-Regressive Integrated Moving Average with explanatory variables (ARIMAX) and Automatic forecasting time-series model (Prophet) model, and to find meteorological characteristics that could be impact on these disparities from the beginning of the pandemic in Bangladesh.
+The required data was collected from Bangladesh from March 8, 2020 for COVID-19 cases and March 17, 2020 for deaths to April 30, 2022 from available online servers.
 The COVID-19 cases and death related data were collected from the WHO daily COVID-19 situation reports.
-The meteorological data including daily records of rainfall, temperature, relative humidity, and wind speed data were used from NASA's Prediction of Worldwide Energy Resources webpage.
-The findings of this study found, statistically significant correlation between meteorological factors and rCFR of COVID-19 in Bangladesh where temperature and humidity showed positively correlation while precipitation and wind flow showed negative correlation.
-To our knowledge, this is the first study in the Bangladesh to identify association between metrological factors with case fatality rate of COVID-19 using one year data from whole country.
+The meteorological data (rainfall (mm), relative humidity (%), average temperature (°C), sur- face pressure (kPa), dew point (°C) and maximum wind speed (m/s)) were used from NASA's Prediction of Worldwide Energy Resources webpage.
+We found that average temperature and relative humidity had a significant negative impact on COVID-19 cases (-167.95, 95% confidence interval (CI): -244.06 to -108.17) and (-82.74, 95%CI: -321.70 to -6.23), respectively.
+However, we found that average temperature relative humidity had a significant positive impact on COVID-19 deaths (2.66, 95%CI: 2.24 to 7.56) and (125, 95%CI: 0.96 to 4.47), respectively.
+This impact of meteorological factors was almost similar when we included vaccination information in the model.
+However, the impact of vaccination in both cases and deaths model were significantly negative (for cases: -4.63, 95%CI: -8.65 to -2.92 and for deaths: -0.19, 95%CI: -0.81 to -0.43).
+To our knowledge, this is the first study in the Bangladesh to identify association between metrological factors with COVID-19 incidence.
 The study findings will help other researcher and policy makers to take comprehensive actions from considering meteorological parameters to overcome pandemic situation in future.

-Keyword: Meteorological factors; case fatality rate (rCFR), COVID-19; Mathematical models; Bangladesh; Temperature and Rainfall; SARS-CoV-2
+Keyword: Meteorological factors; COVID-19; Mathematical models; Bangladesh; Temperature and Rainfall; SARS-CoV-2

 Introduction: